What Does an Addiction Counselor in Alaska Do? What is Their Job Role?

 If you have passed one of these exams but you still haven’t received your initial license within three years of taking and passing the exam, you’ll be required to retake the exam again, unless you can show proof of good cause for not receiving your state license to practice.

 When you apply to take the exam for the first time, you’ll have to do so online.
 Rather than providing a scanned original signature, you’ll have to provide an electronic signature (e-signature).
 If you don’t feel comfortable applying to take the exam online, you need to request a paper registration.
 You’ll have to pay through money order.

 Clinical Supervision Explained

-All substance abuse counselors are supervised in every aspect of their work.
+A substance abuse counselor is supervised in every aspect of their work.
 Supervised experience is required by Alaska state law.
 As of July 1, 2007, counselors’ supervised hours will only be accepted if they are supervised by someone who is certified by the state.